-The robots were good, the Russian thugs were evil.
+The robots were good.
+The Russian thugs were evil.
 But then...

-It's 2050, and self-learning, neuromorphic “Helper” robots have become invaluable aids to humans, efficiently making their lives easier.
+It's 2050, and self-learning, neuromorphic “Helper” androids have become invaluable aids to humans, efficiently making their lives easier.
 Built and trained by such companies as Helpers, Inc., the Domestic Helper robots manage their owners’ homes, run their errands… and in the case of the erotic, alluring “Intimorph” model, even offer them marvelous sex.

 The robots even save lives.
 The remote-controlled Defender line, has revolutionized warfare, by keeping human soldiers out of harm’s way.